nsandholtz/lpl/README.md

 3.  `discrete_court_regions.R` defines a coarse discretization of the court for our empirical LPL demo.
 For more nuanced spatial surfaces, we recommend following the modeling procedure outlined in our paper.
 4.  `empirical_lpl_demo.R` calculates and produces plots for a specified lineup's ranks, rank correspondence, LPL, and PLC surfaces empirically using the court regions defined in `dicrete_court_regions.R`.

-Additionally, [Jason Baik](http://jsonbaik.rbind.io/about/) has created a [shiny app for this empirical demo](https://jsonbaik.shinyapps.io/nba-chuckers/), which provides an excellent tool to explore our methods for various teams and lineups.

 ## Description of Plots/Metrics

 While we recommend that users read our paper to understand the full details for each metric shown in this demo, we've provided a list of high-level definitions for reference: